ertugrulyilmaz99/Analysis-of-2048-Minimax-Agent/README.md

+﻿# Minimax Agent

+Program solve the 2048 puzzle by using the minimax algorithm.

-# Analysis-of-2048-Minimax-Agent
+# Conclusion

-Project includes the analysis of an existing artificial intelligence project.
-Project is about solving the puzzle with minimax agent.
+In report, you can see the analysis of 2048 minimax agent in detailed way.